The problem

 So Clojure provides some ways to disentangle functional dependencies using the dependency inversion principle.
 However, as discussed above, at some point we need to make some concrete choices:

-a concrete object or to create an object of a concrete type that is extended to adhere to the protocol.
-In the kata5 code, I supply abuild-bloom
+• For protocols, we have to reify a concrete object or to create an object of a concrete type that is extended to adhere to the protocol.
+In the kata5 code, I supply a build-bloom function that either takes an existing object (possibly generated by one of the make-bloom- functions for reified objects) or creates a BitSet by default.

-by default. - For multimethods, we have to supply arguments to the method so that the dispatching function can be used to select the right concrete method.
-E.g., in the example above, the
+• For multimethods, we have to supply arguments to the method so that the dispatching function can be used to select the right concrete method.
+E.g., in the example above, the build-dict method expects a type as a first parameter and somewhere in the codebase I need to call it and re-use the resulting dictionary with each call to add-word or contains?.

 This amounts to the fact that we’ve basically shifted the responsibility of making a concrete choice from one point (the function/module which calls the dependency) to another.
 It’s no wonder then that in object orientated programming, the dependency inversion principle is nearly always discussed along with dependency injection.
 There are a number of excellent articles on DI in Clojure already: